Student living in Sydney

-The population of Sydney is made up of people from around the world.
-It is famously friendly, welcoming and is proud of its multicultural heritage.
+Be part of a global city.
+The population of Sydney is made up of people from around the world, and it is famously friendly, welcoming and is proud of its multicultural heritage.
 Throughout the year, people in Sydney celebrate many different cultural and religious festivals with food, music and other public festivities across the city.

 Discover beautiful beaches like Bondi.

 Explore the Blue Mountains to the west of Sydney.

 Sydney is comprised of 32 neighbourhoods, known as inner city suburbs.
 Each area has its own distinct character and attractions, from fashionable and creative hubs like Surry Hills and Paddington, to waterfront areas like Elizabeth Bay and Potts Point.

 Charles Sturt University Study Centres, Sydney is located in Darlinghurst, close to the CBD, and home to many exciting international restaurants, galleries and independent boutiques.

 The beaches in Bondi and Manly are loved by Sydneysiders and visitors alike.
 Enjoy unbeatable views over the Pacific Ocean while you spend time with friends, try your hand at surfing or indulge in a typical Aussie barbecue.

 Sydney is only a short distance from some of Australia's most loved national parks, including the Blue Mountains, Royal and Ku-ring-gai Chase, where you can enjoy nature walks, hikes and watch the country's iconic wildlife.